-Programme Outcomes (POs)
+PROGRAMME OUTCOMES (POs)

-After the completion of the M.Sc Botany Programme, the students will be in a position to
+After the successful completion of the M.ScBotany (2 year) Degree Programme, the graduates will be able to:

-- PO1: Domain knowledge: Demonstrate knowledge of basic concepts, principles and applications of the specific science discipline - PO2: Resource Utilisation.
-Cultivate the skills to acquire and use appropriate learning resources including library, e-learning resources, ICT tools to enhance knowledge-base and stay abreast of recent developments - PO3: Analytical and Technical Skills: Ability to handle/use appropriate tools/techniques/equipment with an understanding of the standard operating procedures, safety aspects/limitations - PO4: Critical thinking and Problem solving: Identify and critically analyse pertinent problems in the relevant discipline using appropriate tools and techniques as well as approaches to arrive at viable conclusions/solutions - PO5: Project Management: Demonstrate knowledge and scientific understanding to identify research problems, design experiments, use appropriate methodologies, analyse and interpret data and provide solutions.
-Exhibit organisational skills and the ability to manage time and resources - PO6: Individual and team work: Exhibit the potential to effectively accomplish tasksindependently and as a member or leader in diverse teams, and in multidisciplinary settings. - PO7: Effective Communication: Communicate effectively in spoken and written form as well as through electronic media with the scientific community as well as with society at large.
-Demonstrate the ability to write dissertations, reports, make effective presentations and documentation. - PO8: Environment and Society: Analyse the impact of scientific and technological advances on the environment and society and the need for sustainable development - PO9: Ethics: Commitment to professional ethics and responsibilities - PO10: Life-long learning: Ability to engage in life-long learning in the context of the rapid developments in the discipline
+PO1: Domain knowledge: Demonstrate knowledge of basic concepts, principles and applications of the specific science discipline.
+PO2: Resource Utilisation.
+Cultivate the skills to acquire and use appropriate learning resources including library, e-learning resources, ICT tools to enhance knowledge-base and stay abreast of recent developments.
+PO3: Analytical and Technical Skills: Ability to handle/use appropriate tools/techniques/equipment with an understanding of the standard operating procedures, safety aspects/limitations.
+PO4: Critical thinking and Problem solving: Identify and critically analyse pertinent problems in the relevant discipline using appropriate tools and techniques as well as approaches to arrive at viable conclusions/solutions.
+PO5: Project Management: Demonstrate knowledge and scientific understanding to identify research problems, design experiments, use appropriate methodologies, analyse and interpret data and provide solutions.
+Exhibit organisational skills and the ability to manage time and resources.
+PO6: Individual and team work: Exhibit the potential to effectively accomplish tasks independently and as a member or leader in diverse teams, and in multidisciplinary settings.
+PO7: Effective Communication: Communicate effectively in spoken and written form as well as through electronic media with the scientific community as well as with society at large.
+Demonstrate the ability to write dissertations, reports, make effective presentations and documentation.
+PO8: Environment and Society: Analyse the impact of scientific and technological advances on the environment and society and the need for sustainable development.
+PO9: Ethics: Commitment to professional ethics and responsibilities.
+PO10: Life-long learning: Ability to engage in life-long learning in the context of the rapid developments in the discipline.

-Programme Specific Outcomes (PSOs)
+PROGRAMME SPECIFIC OUTCOMES (PSOs)

-By the end of the Programme, the students will be able to
+At the end of the programme, the student will be able to

-- PSO1: Understand the basic principles of Life forms for the scientific phenomena of Plant Science - PSO2: Understand the enumeration and description of the natural phenomena - PSO3: Appreciate the knowledge on the various branches of Botany (Plant Morphology, Anatomy, Embryology and Physiology) - PSO4: Comprehend the importance of conservation of plant resources - PSO5: Understand the various applications of plants to human welfare
+PSO1: Understand the basic principles of Life forms for the scientific phenomena of Plant Science PSO2: Understand the enumeration and description of the natural phenomena PSO3: Appreciate the knowledge on the various branches of Botany (Plant Morphology, Anatomy, Embryology and Physiology) PSO4: Comprehend the importance of conservation of plant resources PSO5: Understand the various applications of plants to human welfare